» Need Electrical Help? Ask the Electrician

 More about Home Generators

-This series covers a wide variety of topics all about home generators including sizing, selecting, connecting and safely operating this all important addition to your home.
+- This series covers a wide variety of topics all about home generators including sizing, selecting, connecting and safely operating this all important addition to your home.

 Be Careful and Be Safe - Never Work on Energized Circuits!

-Consult your Local Building Department about Permits and Inspections for all projects.
+Consult your Local Building Department about Permits and Inspections for all Electric Wiring Projects.